Flights of Longings

 How Do Birds Endure Physical Challenges During Migration?

-Birds inhale and exhale oxygen.
+Avian lungs receive oxygen during inhalation as well as exhalation.
 The unidirectional flow of air through their respiratory system enables their lungs to refresh with high oxygenated air constantly.
 An avian lung has ‘air sacs’ attached to it.

 When a bird inhales, air passes through its windpipe.
 Half of it moves to its lungs and the other half is stored directly in the air sacs called ‘caudal sacs’.
 At the same time, deoxygenated air moves from the lungs into other sacs called ‘cranial sacs’.